 Eat Maryland Blue Crabs

 Dogs should not eat Maryland’s famous blue crabs, as raw crab often carries intestinal parasites.
 But no trip to Annapolis is complete without trying Maryland blue crabs.
 Head to a local seafood restaurant and indulge in this local delicacy.
-Be warned: the thick Old Bay seasoning will soil your clothes and paint your hands permanently orange-red.
-But it is worth it.

 And be sure to take your pooch to visit Salty Paws, Annapolis’ Doggie Ice Cream Bar and Bakery.
 Because doesn’t he deserve a treat too?